3 Summary of material accounting policies

 3.5 Taxes

-Income tax is recognised based on tax rates and tax laws enacted, or substantively enacted, at the reporting date and on any adjustment to tax payable in respect of previous years.
+Income tax comprises current tax and deferred tax.
 It is recognised in the Statement of Profit and Loss except to the extent that it relates to items recognised in other comprehensive income or directly in equity, in which case the tax is recognised in the same statement as the related item appears.

-Deferred tax is recognised for temporary differences between the accounting base of assets and liabilities in the Balance Sheet, and their tax bases.
+Deferred tax is recognised for temporary differences between the accounting base of assets and liabilities in the Balance sheet, and their tax bases.
 Deferred tax is calculated using the tax rates expected to apply in the periods in which the assets will be realised or the liabilities settled.

 The carrying amount of deferred tax assets is reviewed at each reporting date by the Company and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised.

-Deferred tax assets and deferred tax liabilities are offset basis the criteria given under Ind AS 12 'Income Taxes'.
+Deferred tax assets and deferred tax liabilities are offset basis the criteria given under Ind AS 12 Income Taxes.

 3.6 Property, plant and equipment and depreciation thereof